amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

-# Troubleshooting Rate Limiting Issues
+# Troubleshooting rate limiting issues
 Diagnose and resolve issues when your application is rate limited to ensure optimal API performance.

 Before you begin: Familiarize yourself with the concept of API call budgets and rate limiting.